 Dr Charlie Miller and Chris Valasek who both now work for Cruise, General Motors’ self-driving car unit, said car makers are now learning the same security lessons software companies started learning two decades ago.

-Back in 2015, the pair were able to attack a Jeep Cherokee over the internet by exploiting a vulnerability in the connected car’s code.
+Back in 2015, the pair was able to attack a Jeep Cherokee over the internet by exploiting a vulnerability in the connected car’s code.
 Miller and Valaseck were able to remotely take control of the vehicle’s radio, air conditioning, brakes, steering and transmission.

 “If we look at the demo that we did with the Jeep, I think that opened a lot of eyes that this is a problem that companies need to face.
 Everyone I’ve talked to in the industry sees it as a serious problem that they’re trying to address to the best of their abilities,” Miller said, speaking to Which-50 between sessions at the AISA conference in Sydney last week.

 Miller argued car companies already have a long history of taking safety very seriously and now cyber security is a safety consideration like seat belts or airbags.

 “I think that’s a great position to make changes because they already have this culture of safety and no one is going to buy an unsafe car.
 It affects their bottom line and they realise that, so they’re doing their best to make their cars safe, whether that means physical or cyber,” Miller said.